kickstand-ui/documentation/docs/design-tokens/overview.md

 The documentation provided in this section will provide you with information on how to use the design tokens for both SASS and CSS.
 It is _highly_ recommended that you use one or the other in your application.
 Trying to use both could result in confusion a potential code inconsistencies.

-Thank you for choosing Kickstand UI and feel free to [reach out](../contact.md)!.
+Thank you for choosing Kickstand UI and please [reach out](../contact.md)!